BenzeneAlcohol/201EC149_Task_1/README.md

 * Authentication through jwt tokens, highly secure.
 * bcryptjs used for hashing the password and saving it in database, only the hashed password is saved in the database, hence real password is never visible to database admin.
 * All the CRUD operations are possible in this blog including a lot of additional features.
-* Searching for specific tags and title is available.
+* Searching using specific tags and title is available.
 * Creation, Deletion and Updation require authorization and are protected by a middleware.
+* A user can like a post only once, and cannot like a post that he has created.
+Authentication middleware controls this.

 # Routes
-* `/api/auth` : Authentication route, used for login and registering.
+* `/api/auth`: Authentication route, used for login and registering.
 * `/api/post`: All the APIs related to CRUD and other operations of posts will happen here
 * `/api/user`: user related API such as posts created by the signed-in user.